 Life itself is a rope with a noose at each end, just like mine.

-A short excursion, Martin manages to cram a lot of character study into a very small space, and it’s personally how I like my paragraphs: weighty with exposition and lean on dialogue.
-In some ways this is partly reminiscent of The Green Mile, whereby story is ultimately foreshadowed by a fiction steeped in sin that leads to a different kind of redemption.
+A short excursion, Martin manages to cram a lot of character study into a small space, and it’s personally how I like my paragraphs: weighty with exposition and lean on dialogue.
+In some ways Rope is partly reminiscent of The Green Mile, whereby story is ultimately foreshadowed by sin that leads to a different kind of redemption.

-Martin Livings has been traversing Australia’s dark fiction scene for over two decades now, providing dependable tales with a mature rendering of prose.
-Although short, Rope still manages to deliver something that is unmistakably the author's.
+Martin Livings has been traversing Australia’s dark fiction scene for over two decades, providing dependable tales with a mature rendering of prose.
+Although brief, Rope still manages to deliver something that is unmistakably the author's.